interactiveaudiolab/interactiveaudiolab.github.io/readme.md

 gem --version
 ```

-**Note** I (Bryan) had success with ruby 2.4.0.
-Consider installing `rbenv` as a ruby environment manager so that you can select the ruby version you use.
+**Note** I (Bryan) had success with ruby 2.4.0. and 2.7.2 Consider installing `rbenv` as a ruby environment manager so that you can select the ruby version you use.
 Also, you will need a version of gem that is 2.7.0 or later to install Jekyll.
 Once you have gotten that version...

 Run the following to install `jekyll` as well as a package management tool called `bundler`.